 - Divide it into two balls, place on two separate sheets of plastic wrap, flatten into discs, wrap and refrigerate for 30 minutes.

-- Preheat oven to 350 degrees F and line two large baking sheets with unbleached parchment paper or silicone baking mats.
+- Preheat oven to 350 degrees F and line two large baking sheets with unbleached parchment paper.
 Set aside.

 - Remove chilled dough from the fridge, let warm up on the counter for 5 minutes, and unwrap from plastic.
 Dust the surface and rolling pin with flour and roll the dough 1/4 inch thick.
 If dough is hard and crumbly, roll it out as best as you can, let warm up a few minutes and roll more until 1/4 inch thick.